isomerpages/nea-cgs/_campaigns/Say YES to Waste Less/SYTWL Deals.md

 </div>
 <p><strong>Marina Bay Sands</strong>
 </p>
-<p>Over the period of 14 May to 24 June 2024, Marina Bay Sands Hotel's and
-Sands Expo &amp; Convention Centre's Origin + Bloom outlets will offer any customer utilizing their own Bring Your Own cup, a complimentary house baked cookie with the purchase of any Signature Brew Coffee or Tea.
-While stocks last.</p>
+<p>Inspiring and engaging guests remain integral in Marina Bay Sands’ sustainability
+strategy.
+Marina Bay Sands’ signature patisserie Origin + Bloom will offer a complimentary house-baked cookie to any customer who purchases a signature brew coffee or tea and brings their own reusable cup between 13 September to 12 October 2025.
+This promotion is available at these outlets: Hotel Tower 2 and 3, Marina Bay Sands Expo &amp; Convention Centre Level 1 and
+4. While stocks last.</p>
 </td>
 </tr>
 <tr>